 The second, is for those of you who have purchased and made the new version of the Girls’ Qipao pattern.
 Share your makes on IG or FB and tag #girlsqipao and/or #porcupine patterns to be eligible for a big GIVEAWAY!
 This giveaway will include fabric, bias, a zip and frog buttons.
 All you need for your Girls Qipao project!

 Our kind and generous sponsor Nekonekofabric will be giving away 2m of nani IRO fabric (Lei nani) that I used for the showcase Qipao as well as matching Frog buttons and bias tape.
-This giveaway will end 1 month from now 21st January 2018, to give you plenty of time to make and post your makes.
+This giveaway will be announced soon!

 this photo is for illustration purposes only.
 I have two other colors of the same fabric and I need to get matching buttons and zips for so I will repost this giveaway details later on once I have them ready.